triciasawyer/Reading-notes/class-02.md

 3. Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)
-- cd projects
+While using cd projects, cd will direct you to the specific file, projects.
-- mkdir new-project
+Using mkdir new-project will create multiple directories, sepcifically a new project.
-- touch new-project/newfile.md
+With touch new-project/newfile.md, this command line with
 - cd ..
 - ls projects/new-project